luguslabs/habs/deployer/test/orchestrator/README.md

 # Archipel Orchestrator Test

-This repository contains scripts to bootstrap 3 Archipel orchestrator deployment.
+This directory contains scripts to bootstrap 3 Archipel orchestrator deployment.

 ## Warning!
 For testing purposes only!